whaleboxstudio/unity-analytics-plugin/README.md

 {
     void Awake()
     {
-        // Replace "YOUR_API_KEY" with your actual project API key from the Whalytics dashboard.
+        // Replace "YOUR_API_KEY" with your actual project API key from the game-events.io dashboard.
         WhalyticsSDK.Initialize("YOUR_API_KEY");

         // Optional: Enable debug logging to see what's happening in the Editor console.